 - Pregnant women are excluded from this study because AZD6244 is a MEK- Inhibitor agent with the potential for teratogenic or abortifacient effects.
 Because there is an unknown but potential risk for adverse events in nursing infants secondary to treatment of the mother with AZD6244, breastfeeding should be discontinued if the mother is treated with AZD6244.
 These potential risks may also apply to other agents used in this study.

-- HIV-positive patients on combination antiretroviral therapy are ineligible because of the potential for pharmacokinetic interactions with AZD6244.
+- HIV (human immunodeficiency virus) -positive patients on combination antiretroviral therapy are ineligible because of the potential for pharmacokinetic interactions with AZD6244.
 In addition, these patients are at increased risk of lethal infections when treated with marrow-suppressive therapy.
 Appropriate studies will be undertaken in patients receiving combination antiretroviral therapy when indicated.

 INCLUSION OF WOMEN AND MINORITIES: